 * U.S. lawmakers make late effort to avoid fiscal crisis

-* MSCI all-world index dips as U.S. stocks open lower
+* MSCI all-world index dips; U.S. stocks down

 * Yen hits 2-year low vs dollar before Japan stimulus

 NEW YORK, Dec 28 Global stocks edged lower along

 with the euro on Friday as the White House and U.S. lawmakers